-Results from the National GP Patient Survey published in January 2016 showed patients felt they were treated with compassion, dignity and respect.
+Results from the National GP Patient Survey published in July 2016 showed patients felt they were treated with compassion, dignity and respect.
 The practice was generally above average for its satisfaction scores on consultations with GPs and nurses.
 For example:

-- 92% of patients said the GP was good at listening to them compared to the CCG average of 90% and the national average of 89%. - 88% of patients said the GP gave them enough time compared to the CCG average of 88% and the national average of 87%. - 94% of patients said they had confidence and trust in the last GP they saw compared to the CCG average of 96% and the national average of 95%. - 91% of patients said the last GP they spoke to was good at treating them with care and concern compared to the CCG average of 87% and the national average of 85%.
+- 94% of patients said the GP was good at listening to them compared to the CCG and national averages of 89%. - 94% of patients said the GP gave them enough time compared to the CCG average of 86% and the national average of 87%. - 98% of patients said they had confidence and trust in the last GP they saw compared to the CCG and national averages of 95%. - 92% of patients said the last GP they spoke to was good at treating them with care and concern compared to the CCG and national averages of 85%.

-- 96% of patients said the last nurse they spoke to was good at treating them with care and concern compared to the CCG average of 92% and the national average of 91%. - 97% of patients said they found the receptionists at the practice helpful compared to the CCG average of 88% and the national average of 87%.
+- 83% of patients said the last nurse they spoke to was good at treating them with care and concern compared to the CCG and national averages of 91%. - 92% of patients said they found the receptionists at the practice helpful compared to the CCG average of 88% and the national average of 87%.